 About the Department of Pediatrics

 The Department of Pediatrics at NYU Langone Health strives to provide safe, cutting-edge care to infants, children, and adolescents in a manner that always keeps the unique needs of a child and family in mind.
 We care for patients at several locations through Hassenfeld Children’s Hospital at NYU Langone: the recently opened Hassenfeld Children’s Hospital—34th Street, the Level IV Neonatal Intensive Care Unit at Tisch Hospital in Manhattan, and the Level II Neonatal Intensive Care Unit at NYU Langone Hospital—Brooklyn.
-We also provide care at NYU Winthrop Hospital on Long Island.
+We also provide care at NYU Langone Hospital—Long Island.

 For more than a century, our faculty have cared for inpatients and outpatients at NYC Health + Hospitals/Bellevue.
 We provide ambulatory care to outpatients at Bellevue, the Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders, and Fink Children’s Ambulatory Care Center.
 We collaborate closely with pediatric surgeons, pediatric radiologists, pediatric physiatrists, and pediatric and adolescent psychiatrists to provide seamless diagnosis, treatment, and follow-up care upon discharge from the hospital.